 Hovering over a tool on the Ribbon displays a ScreenTip that explains the command the tool will execute.
 ScreenTips are larger and, in most cases, wordier than the ToolTips from previous versions.
-They range in helpfulness from one word to long paragraphs and even pictures.

 At the bottom of many of the groups is a small box icon (a dialog box launcher) that opens a dialog box related to that group.
 Users of previous versions of Excel will recognize these dialog boxes, many of which are unchanged.
 Some of the icons open the same dialog boxes but to different areas.
 For instance, the Font group icon opens the Format Cells dialog box with the Font tab activated.
 The Alignment group opens the same dialog box but activates the Alignment tab.
-The Ribbon makes using dialog boxes a far less-frequent activity than in the past because most of what can be done in a dialog box can be done directly on the Ribbon.
+The Ribbon makes using dialog boxes a far less-frequent activity than in the past because most of the commonly used operations can be done directly on the Ribbon.